open/close all folders

 Kids Watching Action Movies

-Why is the kid allowed to see Jack Slater movies at all?
+- Why is the kid allowed to see Jack Slater movies at all?
 He looks barely 12, and 80's - early 90's action movies used to have copious amounts of violence and profanity, with an almost inevitable R rating.

-Jack Slater films are established to be PG-13, as proven when Jack won't say something Daniel writes on a card.
+- Jack Slater films are established to be PG-13, as proven when Jack won't say something Daniel writes on a card.

-Yeah, but PG means parental guidance.
+- Still, PG means parental guidance.
 Shouldn't he be accompanied by an adult?
 He seems to be going to the movies alone...

-Compared to cutting class and heading directly from police questioning to the theater... his mother put it best when she called Nick an accessory.
+- Compared to cutting class and heading directly from police questioning to the theater... his mother put it best when she called Nick an accessory.

-Amd he's friends with the old guy who runs the theatre.
+- And he's friends with the old guy who runs the theatre.
 Presumably he cuts him some slack, and/or considers himself the responsible adult capable of deciding that the kid is allowed to watch the film.

+- Contrary to common belief PG-13 is not age restricted at all.
+It states "Parents strongly cautioned Some material may be inappropriate for children under 13".
+Officially anyone of any age can buy a ticket.
+So if the theater denies kids entrance to PG-13 they are not following MPAA rules.
 Technically, Danny should only have been carded if the movie were rated R ("Children not admitted without parent or guardian," after all).
 Some theaters may deny kids admission to PG-13-rated movies, but it's not automatic.
 Plus, maybe Nick just figures that Danny's better off in his theater than on the street.